davekinkead/thesis/chapters/01/lit-review.md

 lit review

+- “philosophers love a priori knowledge: we delight in truths that can be known from the comfort of our armchairs, without the need to venture out in the world for confirmation” (2009, 37)

+- Many philosophers think that this is what philosophy is; that is, that “philosophy is a priori” (Williamson 2007, 1).

+- the “traditional methods of philosophy are arm- chair ones [hence, armchair philosophy]: they consist of thinking, without any special interaction with the world beyond the chair, such as measurement, observation or experiment would typically involve” (Williamson 2007, 1).

+- philosophical inquiry “seeks to arrive at conceptually grounded necessary truths that are general in scope” (Henderson and Horgan 2013, 115)

+- See also Melnyk (2008, 267) on conceptual analysis as “a priori discovery of neces- sary truths” from the armchair.

+- Some go so far as to claim that philosophy not only is but also “should be regarded as . . . a priori” (Deutsch 2015, xx).

+- Jaakko Hintikka (1999) traces the philosophical use of ‘‘intuition’’ to Chomsky’s description of linguistics’ methodology.

+- One thing that distinguishes philosophical methodology from the methodology of the sciences is its extensive and avowed reliance on intuitions.
+Goldman (2007, p.
+1)

+- As De Cruz (2015, p.
+233) puts it, ‘‘The method of cases in analytic philosophy involves the construction of scenarios that elicit intuitions.
+These intuitions are considered as evidence for or against philosophical theories.’’

+To Look at

+- isabelle proof assistants
+- ansell's ontological argument by Zalta.

+Andow, J. (2015a).
+How ‘‘intuition’’ exploded.
+Metaphilosophy, 46(2), 189–212.
+Andow, J. (2015b).
+How distinctive is philosophers’ intuition talk?
+Metaphilosophy, 46(4), 515–538.

+---

 > Timothy Williamson (2007) holds that one may learn that a counterfactual conditional is true by robustly obtaining its consequent when using imagination to simulate cases in which its antecedent is true.

 Williamson, T. (2007).
 The philosophy of philosophy.
 Malden, MA: Blackwell.